 Russian stimulation is the type of electrical stimulation that executes the same task as NMES.
 Russian stimulation too improves muscle contraction.
 The only difference between the two is that Russian stim uses a waveform which is known to be a little easier to tolerate.

 Interferential therapy is often used to cure pain, reduce muscle spasms, and improve localized blood flow in various muscles or tissues.
 The IFT machine for physiotherapy works by summing up two alternating current signals of different frequencies.

 Iontophoresis is a process that involves delivering a drug into the body using a voltage gradient on the skin.
 It is an effective process to treat sports injuries.
 Different medication is induced into your body through this iontophoresis electrical stimulation to accomplish different goals.
 The addition of anti-inflammatory medicines during iontophoresis cures heel pain, other soft-tissue injuries, or muscle spasms.

 High voltage galvanic current (HVGC)

 The process of high voltage galvanic current stimulation involves the usage of high voltage and low-frequency electricity to pierce deeply into tissues.
-It improves blood circulation, relieves pain, cures muscle spasm and improves joint mobility.
+It improves blood circulation, relieves pain, cures muscle spasm, and improves joint mobility.

-You have to keep in mind that several types of electrical stimulation are actually submissive treatment methods that require minimum to no efforts from your side.
+You have to keep in mind that several types of electrical stimulation are actually submissive treatment methods that require minimum to no effort from your side.
 While some e-stim requires you to be active during the process.
 Although electrical stimulation may be worth giving a try, it should not be the only treatment you receive during physical therapy.